For a condensed version of the information below, click here for a printable pdf.

 3. Were you treated differently because of that protected class?

-For example, if a landlord refused to rent to you because you are female, an immigrant, Jewish, gay, African- American, a bartender, only 22 years old, divorced, have children, etc., that might be discrimination.
+For example, if a landlord refused to rent to you because you are female, an immigrant, Jewish, gay, African-American, only 22 years old, divorced, have children, etc., that might be illegal discrimination.

-Fair housing laws do not require landlords to rent to people in protected classes if there is a legitimate reason to deny their applications.
-Legitimate reasons include poor references or credit, a record of eviction, an incomplete application, or false information on an application.
-Simply put, a landlord may not consider a person's protected class status either in part or in whole when choosing to rent to the person or during the tenancy.
+Fair housing laws do not require landlords to rent to people in protected classes if there is a legitimate reason to deny their application.
+Legitimate reasons include poor references or poor credit reports, a record of eviction, an incomplete application, or false information on an application.
+If a landlord were to decide to do a credit check (or other forms of applicant screening) only because of someone's membership in a protected class, though, that could be considered discrimination.

-Applications have one legitimate purpose: to give the landlord information about whether the applicant will be a good tenant (whether the tenants will take good care of the apartment, pay the rent and not disturb other tenants).
-If any question concerns age, sex, marital status or does not seem to serve a legitimate purpose, tenants may want to ask why the landlord needs the information.
+Applications have one legitimate purpose: to give the landlord information about whether the applicant will be a good tenant (whether they will take good care of the apartment, pay the rent and not disturb other tenants, etc.).
+If any question concerns age (other than being over 18), sex, marital status, etc., or does not seem to serve a legitimate purpose, tenants may want to ask why the landlord needs the information.
 Landlords are allowed to ask:

-- places the tenant has lived the past few years
+- Places the tenant lived in the past few years

-- where tenants work and amount of income (in order to verify ability to pay)
+- Where tenants work and/or amount of income (in order to verify ability to pay)